Soldier: Writer of 1998 Paul W.S. Anderson film didn’t intend Blade Runner connection

 So Soldier wasn’t meant to be connected to Blade Runner, but Peoples was inspired to write it after watching The Terminator.
 Peoples added that he has never watched the film version of Soldier because the script meant a lot to him and he fears watching the movie would break his heart.

 Anderson’s Soldier has the following synopsis: Todd has been trained since birth, through brutal conditioning, to be an emotionless killing machine.
 After 40 years, Todd and his comrades are deemed obsolete when Col. Mekum promotes a new breed of genetically flawless soldiers.
-Discarded on the trash-covered planet of Arcadia 234, Todd is rescued by colonists Mace and Sandra — but he’s soon forced to face his stronger replacements when the military seeks to wipe out the colony.
+Discarded and left for dead on the trash-covered planet of Arcadia 234, Todd is rescued by colonists Mace and Sandra — but he’s soon forced to face his stronger replacements when the military seeks to wipe out the colony.

 The film stars Kurt Russell, Jason Scott Lee, Jason Isaacs, Connie Nielsen, Sean Pertwee, Gary Busey, and Michael Chiklis.